elegant-scipy/elegant-scipy/markdown/preface.markdown

 To make the code in these chapters work with Python 2.7 you will have to use the `.dot` method of NumPy arrays and SciPy matrices, which is decidedly inelegant.
 More on how to do this in chapter 5.

-For more reading, you might like to check out Ed Schofield's python-future.org, and Nick Coghlan's book-length guide on the transition [^py3].
+For more reading, check out Ed Schofield's resource, python-future.org, and Nick Coghlan's [book-length guide](http://python-notes.curiousefficiency.org/en/latest/python3/questions_and_answers.html) on the transition.

 ## SciPy Ecosystem and Community